Synthetixio/synthetix-docs/content/index.md

 ## Developer Resources

 - **Code:** Open source repositories are available @synthetixio; the main Synthetix repo is @synthetixio/synthetix.
-- **Smart Contracts**: The latest list of deployed addresses and ABIs can be found via [addresses](addresses)
+- **Smart Contracts:** The latest list of deployed addresses and ABIs can be found via [addresses](addresses)
 - **Smart Contract API:** Descriptions of all Synthetix smart contracts, their APIs, and a listing of deployed instances can be found [here](contracts).
-- **Smart Contract Linker:** For the latest addresses of all Synthetix contracts, https://contracts.synthetix.io will provide easy redirection.
-For example, to find the latest underlying `Synthetix` contract, you can use https://contracts.synthetix.io/Synthetix.
-- **SynthetixJs:** To connect and interact with the deployed Synthetix contracts in mainnet or any of the supported testnets, SynthetixJs is a JavaScript library which provides a simple interface to communicate with Synthetix contracts.
-Under the hood this library uses [ethers.js](https://github.com/ethers-io/ethers.js).
-The source is available @synthetixio/synthetix-js or just `npm i synthetix-js`.
-- **Historical API:** The system can also be queried or subscribed on via a number of JavaScript services managed via @synthetixio/synthetix-data.
-These are in turn are supplied by a number of [GraohQL endpoints via The Graph subgraphs such as this one](https://thegraph.com/explorer/subgraph/synthetixio-team/synthetix); the source code of all Synthetix subgraphs is hosted at @synthetixio/synthetix-subgraph.
+- **Libraries:** For various methods to connect to Synthetix to read the current state from, transact onto or query for historical data, look at our [libraries section](libraries/index.md).

 ## dApps